An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks: Theory

 Let $W_0 = \text{diag}(\sqrt{p_{ij}(\theta_0)(1-p_{ij}(\theta_0))}, i \neq j)$ and consider the corresponding population version:

-To be consistent with commonly used notation, call $\hat{\Sigma}_\xi = H(\hat \theta) = \frac{1}{N} D_\xi^T \hat{W}^2D_\xi$ and $\Sigma_\xi = \mathbb{E}[H(\theta_0)] = \frac{1}{N} \mathbb{E}[ D_\xi^T W_0^2 D_\xi]$ and
+To be consistent with commonly used notation, call $\hat{\Sigma}_\xi = H(\hat \theta) = \frac{1}{N} D_\xi^T \hat{W}^2D_\xi$ and $\Sigma_\xi = \mathbb{E}[H(\theta_0)] = \frac{1}{N} \mathbb{E}[ D_\xi^T W_0^2 D_\xi]$ and $ \hat \Theta_\xi \coloneqq \hat \Sigma_\xi^{-1}, \Theta_\xi \coloneqq \Sigma_\xi^{-1}. $

-For the proof of asymptotic normality we need to invert $\hat \Sigma_\xi$ and $\Sigma_\xi$ and show that these inverses are close to each other in an appropriate sense.
-It is commonly assumed in LASSO theory (cf. \cite{vandegeer2014}) that the minimum eigenvalues of these matrices stay bounded away from zero.
+For the proof of asymptotic normality, we need to invert $\hat \Sigma_\xi$ and $\Sigma_\xi$ and show that these inverses are close to each other in an appropriate sense.
+It is commonly assumed in LASSO theory (cf.~\cite{vandegeer2014}) that the minimum eigenvalues of these matrices stay bounded away from zero.
 In our case, however, such an assumption is invalid.
 Since we allow for the lower bound $\rho_{n,0}$ on the link probabilities to go to zero, any lower bound on the entries in $W_0$ will go to zero with $n$ and as a consequence our lower bound on the minimum eigenvalue of $\Sigma_\xi$ will tend to zero as $n$ goes to infinity as well.
 The best we can achieve is a strict positive definiteness of $\Sigma_\xi$ for finite $n$, but not uniformly in $n$.
-Since these lower bounds tend to zero with increasing $n$, a careful argument is needed and we have to impose stricter assumptions than for our consistency result alone.
-Precisely, we need a slightly stricter balancing assumption than Assumption \ref{Assum: rate of s^* directed}.
+Since these lower bounds tend to zero with increasing $n$, a careful argument is needed and we need to impose a slightly stricter balancing assumption than Assumption \ref{Assum: rate of s^* directed}.

 \begin{assumpB} $\sqrt{n}s_{0} \rho_n^{-2} \bar{\lambda} \rightarrow 0, n \rightarrow \infty$. \end{assumpB}